History of the George Washington Union

 The George Washington Union continues to grow and uphold its commitment to harmony, unity, and diversity.
 As a continental obedience, it allows its lodges to work in English, French, or Spanish.
 In addition to the Ancient and Accepted Scottish Rite, the obedience has revived its use of the French Rite, which was its founding Rite in 1976.

-The relationship between a masonic lodge and its Obedience is one of mutual respect and adherence to the Obedience's guidelines.
+The relationship between a Masonic lodge and its Obedience is one of mutual respect and adherence to the Obedience's guidelines.
 The lodge operates under the authority of its Obedience, which provides the framework for its rituals, ceremonies, and activities.
-The Obedience is responsible for ensuring that the lodge and its members adhere to the fundamental principles of Freemasonry and maintain the integrity and reputation of the organization.
+The Obedience ensures that the lodge and its members adhere to the fundamental principles of Freemasonry and maintain the organization's integrity and reputation.

-Overall, the relationship between a Masonic Lodge and its Obedience is one of collaboration and support, with both entities working towards a common goal of upholding the values and traditions of Freemasonry.
+This relationship between a Masonic lodge and its Obedience is collaborative and supportive, with both entities working towards upholding the values and traditions of Freemasonry.